-But supply issues and the resulting price hikes have made Intel's Pentium chips a tougher sell.
+But supply issues price hikes have for several months made Intel's Pentium chips a tougher sell.
 AMD has taken advantage of this by introducing the Athlon 200GE, 220GE, 240GE, and the new 3000G.
 The 200-series chips are surprisingly capable at gaming even without a dedicated card.
 For more details about how the 200GE stacks up against Intel's comparable budget chip, see our feature AMD Athlon 200GE vs. Intel Pentium Gold G5400: Cheap CPU Showdown.

 Quick Shopping Tips